-As of December 31,
+As of Dec s of December 31, 2018 42 \$ 34

 (In millions) 2019 2018

 Undistributed earnings from equity investments \$ 42 \$ 34

 PG&E Bankruptcy - The Agua Caliente project and two of the three Ivanpah units are party to PPAs with PG&E. Both projects have project financing with the U.S. DOE.
 On January 29, 2019, PG&E Corp. and subsidiary utility PG&E filed for Chapter 11 bankruptcy protection.
 As part of their filing, PG&E asked the Bankruptcy Court to confirm exclusive jurisdiction over their "rights to reject" PPAs or other contracts regulated by FERC.
 As a result of the bankruptcy filing, the Agua Caliente and Ivanpah projects have issued notices of events of default under their respective loan agreements.
 The Ivanpah project signed a forbearance agreement with the Department of Energy on October 25, 2019.
 The Company's subsidiaries are working with their partners on the projects and the loan counterparties.